 Recording think-alouds allows students to revisit and analyse their thinking.
 Some teachers use audio recordings that students write out and annotate.
 Students identify moments where they made good strategic decisions or where metacognitive monitoring could have prevented errors.

 A judgment of learning (JOL) is a learner's prediction of how well they will remember material on a future test.
-Nelson and Narens (1990) found that delayed JOLs, made after a short gap rather than immediately, are far more accurate and help pupils calibrate their revision effort.
+Nelson and Narens (1990) found that delayed JOLs, made after a short gap rather than immediately, are far more accurate and help learners calibrate their revision effort.

 Teaching Through Error Analysis